jujufalexander/Learn_More-button/README.md

 Credits:

-This project was created by Your [Julian Alexander](https://github.com/jujufalexander).
+This project was created by Julian Alexander https://github.com/jujufalexander.

-License
+License:

 This project is licensed under the MIT License.